aamir-ullah-offical/freeCodeCamp/README.md

 > #### [Join the community here](https://www.freecodecamp.org/signin).

-### Reporting Bugs and Issues

-If you think you've found a bug, first read the [how to report a bug](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions.

-If you're confident it's a new bug and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
-Be sure to include as much information as possible so we can reproduce the bug.

-### Reporting Security Issues and Responsible Disclosure

-We appreciate responsible disclosure of vulnerabilities that might impact the integrity of our platforms and users.

 > #### [Read our security policy and follow these steps to report a vulnerability](https://contribute.freecodecamp.org/#/security).

 ### Contributing

-The freeCodeCamp.org community is possible thanks to thousands of kind volunteers like you.
-We welcome all contributions to the community and are excited to welcome you aboard.

 > #### [Please follow these steps to contribute](https://contribute.freecodecamp.org).